rin67630/Soft-Power-MPPT/Hardware/About CV Injection.md

 The software cc control is however too slow to protect the buck controller against inadvertent shorts; small buck converters without currently limitation will burn without notice...

-Why tweaking commercial PWM Buck converters and not PWM directly the buck converter functionality in software?
+Why tweaking commercial Buck converters and not PWM directly the buck converter functionality in software?

 There are several reasons for this:

 - The first one is efficiency: The PWM signal of most microcontrollers have a fixed frequency around a few KHz.
 Sure, you can operate a buck conversion at that frequency, but it is far from being efficient.